Frequently Asked Questions

 Q: How much does this service cost to use?

-The public data in the Data Commons Graph is hosted on Google Cloud platform by
+The public data in the Data Commons Knowledge Graph is hosted on Google Cloud platform by

 Data Commons and is made available for users.
 There is no cost for data itself, when it is